mohamed-myi/myi/README.md

 - Check that all required environment variables are set in your `.env` file
 - Verify your Spotify account has sufficient listening history

-### Playlist creation fails
+### Playlist creation & Artist Deep Dive unavailable
-- Ensure you have liked songs in your Spotify library
-- Verify your app has all required scopes (permissions) in the Spotify Developer Dashboard
-- For users with 1000+ liked songs, playlist creation may take several minutes
-- Check browser console for specific error messages
+- Playlist builder endpoints and Artist Deep Dive are temporarily disabled (see notes above)
+- No action is required on your end; the features will return after the job pipeline upgrade
+- Track progress in the repository issues board

 ### Rate limiting errors
 - The application handles rate limits automatically with retry logic